 Uncomfortable with Divisive Rhetoric

 Personally I am uncomfortable with behaviour, words or talk that hurts, insults and incites – even if it is just on Twitter.
-And I worry about it because we have an example in real time.
+I worry about it because we have an living example in the US President.
 Since Donald Trump’s administration took office promoting racial inequality and xenophobia, hate crimes in the US have soared.

 “The FBI released the latest data compiled via its uniform crime reporting (UCR) program about bias-motivated incidents throughout the nation.
 The 2017 data, submitted by 16,149 law enforcement agencies (up from 15,254 agencies in 2016), provide information about the offenses, victims, offenders and locations of hate crimes, the FBI said.